usnistgov/FIPS201/_FIPS201/frontend.md

 The PIN falls into the first category, the PIV Card Application Administration Key into the second category, and the biometric data records, symmetric keys, and asymmetric keys into the third.
-The fingerprint biometric templates for on-card comparison fall into the first and third categories.
+The fingerprint biometric templates for on-card one-to-one comparison fall into the first and third categories.

 ### 4.2.1 Cardholder Unique Identifier (CHUID) {#s-4-2-1}